 First course in measurement science.
 Introduction and application of basic plane surveying procedures, linear and angular measurements and differential leveling, traverse and topographic surveys.
 Computer application to surveying calculations.
 Lab: three hours per week.
-Co-requisite: MATH 1613
+Prerequisite or Concurrent Enrollment in MATH 1613